Gino's

 I often go to Gino's in the mornings to write and can’t even consider writing anything before ordering a long macchiato.

-Gino emigrated to Australia from Italy and opened a tailor's shop in Fremantle, and then turned it into a café.
-He loved drinking coffee with his old Italian mates, and Gino’s became the place.
+Gino emigrated to Australia from Italy and opened a tailor's shop in Fremantle, and he loved drinking coffee with his old Italian mates, and he decided to turn his shop into a cafe, and then Gino’s became the place.
 The Italian in the background made it the place for me to write early in the mornings.

 For a long time, I sat next to the Sicilians.
 Dom asked me one day 'What are you writing about'? and I said ‘Criminal Underworld Activity in Australia’.
 I don’t know why I said that, but they became much less friendly, from then on, and would only speak in Sicilian.
 They became paranoid about making it into the book (come to think of it they have just made it into the book, and it has occurred to me I might have to go and live somewhere else).